PoeWunLee/covid-dashboard/README.md

 # COVID19 Interactive Dashboard

 ## Dashboard App
-Depoloyed to Heroku at [COVID-19 Dash App](https://covid-dashboard-poe.herokuapp.com/)
+Deployed to Heroku at [COVID-19 Dash App](https://covid-dashboard-poe.herokuapp.com/)

 Note that it may take awhile to load all components.